drug-design/course/docs/chapters/structure-activity-relationships-case-studies.md

 ### Binding of MK-417 with CA Protein (1/5)

-The X-ray structures of the complexes show that the binding mode of the two enantiomers is similar: The sulfonamide group is rigidly locked in a very small pocket at the back of the site interacting with a zinc atom which is tetrahedrally coordinated by three histidines.
+<button  class='playb' onclick='playAudio(this)' data-mp3-name='structure-activity-relationships-case-studies/binding-mk-417-ca-protein-15-52046c6c'><i class='fa fa-play' aria-hidden='true'></i></button>The X-ray structures of the complexes show that the binding mode of the two enantiomers is similar: The sulfonamide group is rigidly locked in a very small pocket at the back of the site interacting with a zinc atom which is tetrahedrally coordinated by three histidines.
 *[binding mode]: Orientation and geometry adopted by a chemical substance when it is bound to its receptor.
 *[ee]: stands for "enantiomeric excess".
 A quantity for measuring the optical purity and represents the percentage of the major enantiomer minus the percentage of the minor enantiomer
 *[enantiomer]: Enantiomers are pairs of stereoisomers that are mirror images of one other